janboone/applied-economics/source/source/plan.rst

 * you do a final assignment with which you can earn at max.
 8 points.
 * Hence, your overall grade for Python is at max.
 10 points.

+The final python assignment, you can --but you do not have to-- do with one other student.